birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 1. **secure-dns-record-change:** This method involves an applicant showing control of a DNSSEC-protected DNS record or a record that was retrieved via a DoH or DoT tunnel to the relevant authoritative nameservers used in the DNS resolution.
 This can be done via 1\) the validation method "DNS Change" specified in the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates \(Section 3.2.2.4.7\) or 2\) the "dns-01" method of the ACME RFC 8555.
 For this method to be satisfied, the FQDN where the DNS change is demonstrated MUST be protected by DNSSEC or lookups to the relevant authoritative nameservers MUST be conducted over authenticated channels \(e.g., DoH/DoT\).

 2. **http-validation-over-tls:** This method involves the completion of an HTTP domain validation challenge over an HTTPS session using TCP port 443 where the server authenticates with an existing publicly-trusted valid certificate covering the domain in question.
 The certificate cannot be self-signed or expired.
-This method MAY be directly satisfied while a CA is perfomring the "Agreed‑Upon Change to Website v2" domain control validation method specified in the the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates \(Section 3.2.2.4.18\).
+This method MAY be directly satisfied while a CA is performing the "Agreed‑Upon Change to Website v2" domain control validation method specified in the the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates \(Section 3.2.2.4.18\).
 The ACME "http-01" challenge specified in RFC 8555 does not permit the use of HTTPS or port 443 when a CA is contacting the domain in question.
-A CA MAY still satisfy the **http-validation-over-tls** method even if it does not initiate connections to port 443 for HTTP challenges so long as either 1\) the connection initiated to port 80 serves a redirect to the same domain name over HTTPS at port 443 and the connection to the domain at port 443 servers a valid, trusted certificate or 2\) in additon to contacting the domain over port 80 the CA also contacts the domain over port 443 using HTTPS and the connection is established with a valid, trusted certificate and the same challenge value is observed.
-Operators of security-critical domains MAY choose not to permit this method since, unlike other cryptographic domain validaiton methods specified in this document, its security relies on no malicious certificates existing for a domain at time of the creation of the "security" tag in the domain's policy.
+A CA MAY still satisfy the **http-validation-over-tls** method even if it does not initiate connections to port 443 for HTTP challenges so long as either 1\) the connection initiated to port 80 serves a redirect to the same domain name over HTTPS at port 443 and the connection to the domain at port 443 servers a valid, trusted certificate or 2\) in addition to contacting the domain over port 80 the CA also contacts the domain over port 443 using HTTPS and the connection is established with a valid, trusted certificate and the same challenge value is observed.
+Operators of security-critical domains MAY choose not to permit this method since, unlike other cryptographic domain validation methods specified in this document, its security relies on no malicious certificates existing for a domain at time of the creation of the "security" tag in the domain's policy.

 3. **known-account-specifier:** For a CA to issue a certificate using this method 1) there must exist a unique identifier for a CA subscriber account that is communicated with the CA out-of-band, over authenticated DNS lookups, or in another manner that is immune to man-in-the-middle adversaries 2) the CA may only issue a certificate to an applicant that has authenticated itself to the CA as having access to that specified subscriber account.
 A CA does not have permission to issue under this method unless both of these criteria are met.
 Once these criteria have been met, the CA MUST additionally perform a validation method that is compliant with the Baseline Requirements for the Issuance and Management of Publicly‐Trusted TLS Server Certificates.
 One acceptable way of including this account identifier is with the CAA ACME account URI extension in an authenticated DNS record record.